An External hordeolum

 Stye prevention is closely related to proper hygiene.
 Proper hand washing can not only reduce the risks of developing styes, but all other types of infections.

 Upon awakening, application of a warm washcloth to the eyelids for one to two minutes may be beneficial in decreasing the occurrence of styes by liquefying the contents of the oil glands of the eyelid and thereby preventing blockage.
 Some studies suggest oral flaxseed supplementation to prevent the occurrence of styes.

 In order to prevent developing styes it is recommended to never share cosmetics or cosmetic eye tools with other people.
-People should also keep their eye tools clean and generally having proper eye hygiene.
 Women are recommended to remove makeup every night before going to sleep and discard old or contaminated eye makeup.